TechDufus/dotfiles/README.md

 $ cat myfile.conf | ansible-vault encrypt_string --vault-password-file $HOME/.ansible-vault/vault.secret --stdin-name "myfile"
 ```

+> [!NOTE]
-> NOTE: This file will automatically be detected by the playbook when running `dotfiles` command to decrypt values.
+> This file will automatically be detected by the playbook when running `dotfiles` command to decrypt values.
 Read more on Ansible Vault [here](https://docs.ansible.com/ansible/latest/user_guide/vault.html).

+### 1Password Integration

+I've recently added the ability to pull the `vault.secret` ansible-vault encryption key from 1Password using the `op` CLI tool.
+If you do not have the `op` CLI tool installed, this dotfiles will operate as expected, checking for the `vault.secret` file and passing it to the playbook.

+To use the 1Password integration, you will need to install the `op` CLI tool and authenticate with your 1Password account.
+You can find the `op` CLI tool [here](https://1password.com/downloads/command-line/).

+If `op` is installed, it will attempt to pull the `vault.secret` encryption key from 1Password at the `op://Personal/Ansible Vault/password` path.
+If you would like to change this path, you can do so by simply editing the dotfiles script.

+If `op` is able to read the `vault.secret` encryption key from 1Password, it will ensure that the `vault.secret` file is deleted from the local system.
+This is to ensure that the encryption key is not stored in plain text on the local system, which is the whole point of using a password manager.

 ## Usage